chrisclarkson/paper_to_audio/README.md

                         zosia zuzana
   ```

+# NOTE (use on linux):
-#NOTE: I have noticed that the open source voices on linux do not sound very good....
+I have noticed that the open source voices on linux do not sound very good....
 I am still trying to find a way around this...
 The best solution that I can find (for now) is to install a separate TTS software called 'Festival': `sudo apt-get install festival`
 and implement the TTS step as follows:
 `cat downloaded_paper.txt | festival --tts`.